 The Hanna buoy is different.
 It also has two components but the design is much simpler because the upper and lower structures are rigidly connected.
 Both components remain stationary and fixed to the sea floor.
-The only kinetic force driving the Hanna buoy’s mechanical direct-drive PTO is the fluctuating free surfaces of water within the upper mantle and the lower tube.
+The only kinetic force driving the Hanna buoy’s mechanical direct-drive PTO is the fluctuating free surfaces of water between the upper mantle and the lower tube.
 The tube’s air/water interface causes an internal lightweight float and shaft assembly to rise and fall, driving the mechanical PTO and generators.
-The tubes air/water interface can also act as an air piston to drive a self-rectified turbine.
+The tube's air/water interface can also act as an air piston to drive an alternate self-rectified, mono-radial turbine PTO.

 Because the entire Hanna design is below the surface and stationary, it does not require expensive and complicated electronic mechanisms for damping or spring controls.
 The Hanna buoy captures the full spectrum and amplitude of omni-directional waves.
-Complex phase controls such as electronic algorithms, mechanical latching and braking are completely unnecessary.
+Complex phase controls such as electronic algorithms, mechanical latching and braking mechanisms are completely unnecessary.
 In the Hanna device, the stroke of the float powers the mechanical direct drive PTO which spins multiple, off-the-shelf induction-type generators wired in a parallel circuit.
-This allows continued power output even if a generator should fail.
+This allows continued power output even if one of the generators should fail.
 The Hanna PTO is less complicated and can deliver more power than linear induction generators.

 The AWS design is heavier and more complex.
 The Hanna device can be built lighter and its mechanically rectified PTO is simpler and can drive multiple generators.
-The Hanna subsurface power buoy is more versatile because it has three PTO options: (1) the patented mechanical direct-drive PTO (US 8745981); (2) the rotary, self-rectifying blade PTO and (3) the self-rectifying mono-radial turbine PTO.
+The Hanna subsurface power buoy is more versatile because it can utilize three optional PTO drives: (1) the patented mechanical direct-drive PTO (US 8745981); (2) the coaxial, self-rectifying impeller-blade PTO and (3) the self-rectifying mono-radial turbine PTO.
 The Hanna buoy uses an OWC-type acceleration tube which develops a bi-directional flow at every passing wave cycle.
-The generic buoy is a proven and validated design.
+The Hanna-designed PTO's offer three unique ways to drive the proven and validated subsurface design.

 SYMPHONY Wave Power (www.symphonywavepower.com) vs Hanna